tedneward/Azgaarnoth/Races/Halves.md

     * **Fleet of Foot**.
 Your base walking speed increases to 35 feet.
     * **Mask of the Wild**.
 You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.

   * **Dark Elf**.
 Your elvish parent came from Dark Elf (drow) stock.
 This gives you access to some of the drow magic.
-You know the Dancing Lights cantrip.
+You know the [dancing lights](https://www.dndbeyond.com/spells/dancing-lights) cantrip.
 When you reach 3rd level, you can cast Faerie Fire once, and it recharges after a long rest.
 When you reach 5th level, you can cast Darkness once, and it recharges after a long rest.
 Charisma is your spellcasting ability for these spells.

   * **Sea Elf**.
 Your elvish parent came from Sea Elf (maerach) stock.
 You have a swimming speed of 30 feet.